"Carry ur pillows": Lasisi throws shades, shares clip of him going to court

 Lasisi reacts to video of lawyers sleeping

-Lasisi, who is popular for playing the role of Atomic Bomb, a lawyer in many of his skits, appeared to throw shades at lawyers who slept during the tribunal proceedings as he wrote in a tweet:
+Lasisi, who is popular for playing the role of Atomic Bomb, a lawyer in many of his skits, appeared to throw shades at lawyers who slept during the tribunal proceedings as he tweeted:

 "Na all these people Dey spoil lawyer work."